zeroc-ice/ice/distribution/src/windows/vc90/doc/README.txt

 can either ignore any compile errors these demos generate or just remove the projects from the solution entirely.

-To run these demos, you need to add the Ice bin directory to your PATH, as shown below:
+To run these demos, you will typically need at least two Command Prompt windows.
+In each command prompt, add the Ice bin directory to your PATH, as shown below:

 set PATH=<Ice installation root directory>\bin;%PATH%

+If you built an x64 configuration, use this setting instead:

+set PATH=<Ice installation root directory>\bin\x64;%PATH%

-Next, open a Command Prompt, change to the desired demo subdirectory, and type 'server' to start the server.
-In a separate Command Prompt window, type 'client' to start the client.
+Change to the desired demo subdirectory and review the README file if one is present.
+Type 'server' to start the server.
+In another command prompt, type 'client' to start the client.

-Some demo directories contain README files if additional requirements are necessary.

 The Ice demo source code archive and Windows installer for Visual Studio 2005 include examples for integrating Ice with databases other